 Starting with hand-drawn wireframes I tested certain complex features with users.
 Comparing two wireframes that have the same function gave me an intuitive understanding of the interface.
 I then went on to make digital detailed wireframes.

-I used Figma to design and prototype a question-based interface with prompts to help the user fill in the form.
+I designed and prototyped a question-based interface with prompts to help the user fill in the form.
 Key features include text descriptives to maintain a conversatory consultation theme.
 I used images across genders and races to exemplify skincare is for everyone.

 Option to revisit the questionnaire post-analysis

 Explaining why this question was asked